-"It really only takes the gardener to be interested and to follow through on their garden plans," says Maynard.
+"It really only takes the gardener to be interested and to follow through on their garden plans," says Bill Maynard, past president of the American Community Gardening Association.
 If you're lucky enough to have a home with a yard, all you need is some space that gets full sun for 6 to 8 hours a day.
 If your space is more limited, a 5-gallon container on a patio or balcony can easily hold a tomato plant, three pepper plants, or four to five herbs.

 Whatever you choose, make sure it's appropriate for the area you live in and that it's the right time of the year to plant it, or your garden may end in early failure.
-Just check the package, which should let you know whether you're on the right track.
+Just check the seed package, which should let you know whether you're on the right track.

 The Cost of Keeping a Garden

-"The main problem is forgetting to water, especially with seeds," explains Maynard.
+"The main problem is forgetting to water, especially with seeds," Maynard explains.
 "If not kept moist they will dry and you only get one shot for them to sprout."
 Though seedlings definitely up your cost, they require less care to get started — and a $2 seedling is still a fair savings over buying organic produce at the grocery store.
 Seeds, however, will offer you a wider variety of plants to grow — and maximize your gardening savings.

 How Much Can I Grow (and Save)?

-Similarly, a single squash and zucchini will easily produce enough of their respective veggies over the season for a person or two to enjoy, while pepper plants might produce a dozen peppers over the season.
+Similarly, a single squash or zucchini will easily produce enough of their respective veggies over the season for a person or two to enjoy, while pepper plants might produce a dozen peppers over the season.
 For herbs, two or three plants of your favorites will likely yield enough to keep a family in fresh herbs all growing season.
 How much you save can vary since crop sizes will vary from plant to plant, but even a modest yield will pay for itself over the course of the season.

-For more specific information for the foods you hope to grow, check out the extensive guides over at the National Gardening Association.
-Or share some tips with us in the comments below!
+For more specific information on the foods you hope to grow, check out the extensive guides over at the National Gardening Association.